-On April 25, 2017, we amended and restated Mr. Poff's employment agreement to: (i) reflect the increase of his base salary to \$340,000; (ii) remove the provision that curtailed any severance he might receive upon commencing new employment; (iii) change the governing law of the agreement from Illinois to Texas; (iv) change the location of any arbitration or litigation with respect to the employment agreement from Illinois to Texas (v) waive each party's right to a jury trial in the event of a dispute with respect to the employment agreement; and (vi) align the descriptions of Mr. Poff's performance-based compensation opportunities with the changes for 2017 described above under "Compensation Discussion and Analysis."
+On April 25, 2017, we amended and restated Mr. Poff's employment agreement to: (i) reflect the increase of his base salary to \$340,000; (ii) remove the provision that curtailed any severance he might receive upon commencing new employment; (iii) change the governing law of the agreement from Illinois to Texas; (iv) change the location of any arbitration or litigation with respect to the employment agreement from Illinois to Texas; (iv) align the event of a dispute with respect to the employment agreement; and (vi) align the descriptions of Mr. Poff's performance-based compensation opportunities with the changes for 2017 described above under "Compensation Discussion and Analysis."